Rep. Marjorie Taylor Greene shouldn't be disqualified over January 6, judge recommends

 She testified for more than three hours at the hearing, becoming the first member of Congress to answer questions under oath about January 6.
 She denied knowing about plans for violence and repeatedly said she couldn't remember key facts -- like what she discussed with White House officials about the transfer of power, and with whom she spoke as January 6 approached.

+Bopp, Greene's lawyer, said Friday that the challengers' views about the 1776 comments were a "ridiculous distortion of a simple statement" and praised the judge's conclusion on the matter.

+The judge acknowledged in his ruling that Greene had contacts with people who may have instigated violence -- and she was questioned about these contacts under oath.
+But the judge ruled that "the evidence does not show that Rep. Greene was in contact with, directed, or assisted these individuals, or indeed anyone, in the planning or execution of the Invasion."

-Some of her answers were undermined by recent revelations about Trump's final chief of staff Mark Meadows.
+Some of Greene's testimony was undermined by recent revelations about Trump's final chief of staff, Mark Meadows.
 Greene testified that she couldn't recall if she advocated for Trump to impose martial law, but texts obtained by CNN show that Greene told Meadows on January 17, 2021, that he should raise the issue with Trump, even if she wasn't sure if martial law was a good idea.

 Similar constitutional challenges have fallen short, or are bogged down in the courts, against Republicans holding state and federal offices in North Carolina, Pennsylvania and Arizona.

-Note: This story has been updated with additional reaction and details.